 The current draft of the budget is a “work in progress” and is based on a 2% increase in the tax levy.
 A final levy will not be set until December 2018 so the Cambridge City Council will be continuing to work on the budget until that time.
 Cambridge is a growing community and that creates additional needs for service.

-The Cambridge City Council would like you to comment on the draft of the 2018 budget by July 31, 2018 as they will be meeting on the budget draft in August.
-A preliminary levy must be set by the Council on September 17.
-The preliminary levy sets the maximum tax increase that may occur for the next year.
+The Cambridge City Council would like you to comment on the draft of the 2018 budget by October 31, 2018 as they will be meeting on the budget draft in November.
+The preliminary levy was set with a 2% increase over 2018.
 For the final levy adopted in December, the levy may go down, but it may not exceed the preliminary levy.

 Utility Billing Payment Options